Counting rational points on a Grassmannian: Proofs of the variants

-which is exactly \eqref{eq:two} in the introduction.
-Here one is eventually led to sum the multiples of the reciprocals of $\lambda_i(L/A)$ over sublattices $A$ of height bounded by $H_1$.
-It seems to be a nontrivial task to show that such a sum is asymptotically small --- a potential approach may involve a version of the equidistribution result in \cite{HK} and the estimate in Theorem 5 of \cite{Sch2}.
+Here one is eventually led to sum the multiples of the reciprocals of $\lambda_i(\lat L/\lat A)$ over sublattices $\lat A$ of height bounded by $H_1$.
+It seems to be a nontrivial task to show that such a sum is asymptotically small.

-Fortunately, with minor modifications to our proof of Theorem \ref{thm:main}, it is possible to provide a formula for $P_S(L, d, H)$ independent of $S$, avoiding the above complication altogether.
-In this section, we point out where the modifications are.
+Fortunately, with minor modifications to our proof of Theorem \ref{thm:main}, it is possible to provide a formula for $P_\lat S(\lat L, d, H)$ independent of $\lat S$, avoiding the above complication altogether.
+In this section, we explain what modifications are to be made.

 Consider first the base cases $d = 1$ or $n-1$.
-If $d = 1$, $P_S(L, 1, H) = P(L, 1, H) - P(S, 1, H)$, and bounding the contribution from $P(S, 1, H)$ in terms of $L$ using $\lambda_i(S) \geq \lambda_i(L)$ (because $S \subseteq L$), we obtain the same type of estimate as in \eqref{eq:case1}.
-In case $d = n-1$, we must have $\rk S = 1$, and thus for $B \in \Gr(L, n-1)$, $B \cap S = \{0\}$ if and only if $B^\perp \cap S^\perp = \{0\}$; hence the proof follows from the $d=1$ case and the duality theorem.
+If $d = 1$, $P_\lat S(\lat L, 1, H) = P(\lat L, 1, H) - P(\lat S, 1, H)$, and bounding the contribution from $P(\lat S, 1, H)$ in terms of $\lat L$ using $\lambda_i(\lat S) \geq \lambda_i(\lat L)$ (because $\lat S \subseteq \lat L$), we obtain the same type of estimate as in \eqref{eq:case1}.
+In case $d = n-1$, we must have $\rk \lat S = 1$, and thus for $\lat B \in \Gr(\lat L, n-1)$, $\lat B \cap \lat S = \{0\}$ if and only if $\lat B^\perp \cap \lat S^\perp = \{0\}$; hence the proof follows from the $d=1$ case and the duality theorem.